stevengj/nlopt/doc/docs/NLopt_Algorithms.md

 One of the parameters of this algorithm is the number *M* of gradients to "remember" from previous optimization steps: increasing *M* increases the memory requirements but may speed convergence.
 NLopt sets *M* to a heuristic value by default, but this can be [changed by the set_vector_storage function](NLopt_Reference.md#vector-storage-for-limited-memory-quasi-newton-algorithms).

+This algorithm makes use of the `tolg` (tolerance for the gradient norm) in `nlopt_opt` and will stop succesfully if gradient norm falls lower than it.

 ### Preconditioned truncated Newton

 This algorithm in NLopt, is based on a Fortran implementation of a preconditioned inexact truncated Newton algorithm written by Prof. Ladislav Luksan, and graciously posted online under the GNU LGPL at: